michalp21/michalp21.github.io/_posts/2021-08-01-jekyll-tutorial.md

 ### Prerequisites
 - **Tech**: Intel macOS Big Sur[^forthis]
-- **Skills**: terminal (command prompt) competency
+- **Skills**: terminal (command prompt) and git competency, basic HTML knowledge

 ## Jekyll Overview
 What is Jekyll?
 This [page](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll) is a quick intro.
 Maybe read through it once.

-I'll still try to convey the allure of Jekyll (to me anyways).
+I'll still try to convey the appeal of Jekyll (to me anyways).
 With Jekyll, I can scaffold my blog once using reusable templates, and reduce repeated content creation, like blog posts, to simple markdown files.
 Jekyll gives you a static site, so you don't have to worry about backends and databases and all this over-engineering, and you can host it on GitHub for free.

 ## Setup